guardian/pluto-core/README.md

 ```
 - this should create a local docker image called `guardianmultimedia/pluto-core:DEV`.
 If done from the minikube context it will immediately be available for use in the cluster.

+Alternatively, run `$ make` in the root of the project.
+The supplied `Makefile`
+1. Ensures you are using the minikube docker context
+2. Builds the frontend
+3. Builds backend and publishes a local image
+4. Deletes the old pluto-core pod so you can test the new image

 ## Session cookie setup

 pluto-core is still under active development and still uses a session cookie.
 This is controlled by the `play.http.session` section of `application.conf`.